flutter-munich/hackathon/README.md

 Please join our Slack workspace: [`fluttermunich.slack.com`](https://fluttermunich.slack.com).
 Slack lets us share links, files and other material that would be inconvenient to share in real life.

+## Intro slides

+The slides are available on [Google Docs/Slides](https://docs.google.com/presentation/d/1A5AATckNQOrjMSqQFvnu0fXUllVV-YhJA_7MOcley5c/edit?usp=sharing), in case you want to look up something.
+You can always just ask me in person, too.

 ## GitHub

 ### Register your team